reginalexavier/wcswatin/paper/paper.md

 Web-based tools like the NCEP Climate Forecast System Reanalysis portal (https://globalweather.tamu.edu/) are restricted to specific time periods (1979-2014) and have demonstrated weak performance in discharge simulations [@senent2021].
 In contrast, `wcswatin` emphasizes integrated preprocessing, validation, and formatting of multisource weather and climate data, supporting both gridded and station-based inputs within a unified and extensible workflow tailored to SWAT modeling.

+# AI usage disclosure

+Generative AI tools were used during the development of `wcswatin` and the preparation of its documentation.
+Codex was used to assist with code review, debugging, test design, documentation drafting, and language editing.

+All AI-assisted outputs were reviewed, edited, tested, and validated by the authors before inclusion.
+The authors made the software design decisions, validated the scientific and technical content, and take full responsibility for the accuracy, originality, and integrity of the submitted work.

 # Acknowledgements
 The authors would like to acknowledge the Critical Ecosystem Partnership Fund (CEPF) for partially funding the software development under grant CEPF-104254.